Introducing André Vltchek

 Andrés latest books are Exposing Lies of the Empire, Fighting Against Western Imperialism and On Western Terrorism: From Hiroshima to Drone Warfare with Noam Chomsky.

+Aurora and Point of No Return are his major works of fiction, written in English.
+Nalezeny, is his novel written in Czech.
 Other works include a book of political non-fiction Western Terror: From Potosi to Baghdad and Indonesia: Archipelago of Fear, Exile (with Pramoedya Ananta Toer, and Rossie Indira), Oceania – Neocolonialism, Nukes & Bones, The World Order and Revolution! – Essays from the Resistance (co-written with Christopher Black and Peter Koenig), and Liberation Lit (edited with Tony Christini).

 Plays: ‘Ghosts of Valparaiso’ and ‘Conversations with James’ is his book of plays/drama.